 We regularly assess the likelihood that we will be able to recover our deferred tax assets.
 We consider all available evidence, both positive and negative, including historical levels of income, expectations and risks associated with estimates of future taxable income and ongoing prudent and feasible tax planning strategies in assessing the need for a valuation allowance.
 If it is not more likely than not that we will recover our deferred tax assets, we will increase our provision for taxes by recording a valuation allowance against the deferred tax assets that we estimate will not ultimately be recoverable.
 As a result of our analysis of all available evidence, both positive and negative, as of December 31, 2006, it was not considered "more likely than not" that our deferred tax assets would be realized and, accordingly, we recorded a full valuation allowance against the deferred tax assets.
 Based on taxable income in the third and fourth quarter of 2007, cumulative taxable income for the most recent three years and anticipated taxable income for 2008, we determined, in the fourth quarter of 2007, that it was "more likely than not" that some of the deferred tax assets would be recovered.
 Accordingly, we reversed the valuation allowance for such deferred tax assets at December 31, 2007 and recorded an income tax benefit of \$15.9 million for the year ended December 31, 2007.
-The remaining valuation allowance at December 31, 2007 relates to deferred tax assets for federal net operating loss and tax credit carryforwards and certain state temporary differences that may not be recovered until 2009 or subsequent years.
-Any changes in the valuation allowance is increased.
+The remaining valuation allowance at December 31, 2007 related to deferred tax assets for federal net operating loss and tax credit carryforwards and certain state temporary differences that may not be recovered until 2009 or subsequent years.
+During the second quarter of 2008 we determined that it was "more likely than not" that the portion of the reserved deferred tax asset associated with a federal net operating loss carry forward available to us in 2009 would be recovered and recorded an income tax benefit of approximately \$750,000.
+Any changes in the valuation allowance based upon our future assessment will result in an income tax benefit if the valuation allowance is decreased, and an income tax expense if the valuation allowance is increased.

-During the quarter ended March 31, 2008, we recorded our income tax expense for financial reporting purposes using an estimated annual effective federal and state tax rate of approximately 41 percent.
-Actual tax payments related to 2008 are expected to be paid at a rate of approximately 18 percent, as we have access to \$29.4 million and \$17.4 million of federal and state operating loss carryforwards, respectively, and \$157,000 and \$180,000 of the federal and California research and development credits, respectively, to reduce our 2008 taxable income.
-Current and long-term deferred tax assets, net of a valuation allowance of \$5.2 million, totaled \$11.4 million and \$15.9 million at March 31, 2008 and December 31, 2007, respectively, as reflected in the accompanying Consolidated Balance Sheets.
+During the three and six month periods ended June 30, 2008, our effective tax rate for financial reporting purposes was approximately 39 percent and 40 percent, respectively.
+Our second quarter and year to date tax expense for financial reporting purposes includes the benefit of the reversal of the valuation allowance discussed above.
+This tax benefit was partially offset by the impact of the difference for financial reporting and tax purposes of deductions associated with stock-based compensation.
+Excluding the impact of the second quarter reversal of the valuation allowance, we estimate that our 2008 effective tax rate for financial reporting purposes will be approximately 42 percent.
+However, we continue to estimate that our actual tax payments related to 2008 are expected to be paid at a rate of approximately 18 percent, as we have access to \$29.4 million and \$17.4 million of federal and state operating loss carryforwards, respectively, and \$157,000 and \$180,000 of the federal and California research and development credits, respectively, to reduce our 2008 taxable income.
+We have made estimated tax payments of \$3.8 million for the six months ended June 30, 2008 associated with our estimated 2008 tax obligations.